 Adam Clark is a photographer and poet based in Yokohama, Japan.
-This collection, entitle Mountain Poetry, explores the relationships between Japanese aesthetics, imagery, and a variety of poetic forms.
+This collection, entitled Mountain Poetry, explores the relationships between Japanese aesthetics, imagery, and a variety of poetic forms.

 Mountain Poetry is named after some of the ancient Zen poets of Japan and China.
 The pieces you find here are written in haiku (traditionally 5,7,5 but often shorter), senryu (haiku about human nature), tanka (5,7,5,7,7 or some close variation thereof), haibun (free form poetry capped with a haiku), and other forms that I have broadly entitled “mountain poems”.
 Many mountain poems follow a repeated syllable structure emulating the “songs” of the Chinese Zen hermits.